MohammadDehghan/Fish-Recognition-androidApp/README.md

 The data collection and cleaning phase took about one weeks.
 Now equipped with 120+ images across 15 fish species, I had an initial image dataset to start building a deep learning fish identification model.
 Although there were so many images that I ignore them because data collection is a time-consuming process.

+### Building the Deep Learning Model
+Rather than creating a CNN from scratch, we’ll use a pre-trained model and perform transfer learning to customize this model with our new dataset.
+The pre-trained model we’re going to use is MobileNetV1, and we'll fine tune on our images.

+### Develop Android App
+After we’ve built our TensorFlow model with transfer learning, we’ll use the TFLite converter to create a mobile-ready model variant.
+The model will then be used in an Android application that recognizes images captured by the camera realtime.